toeverything/AFFiNE-docs-archive/.github/README.md

 ## Get Started

-To start browsing the docs you can navigate to the landing page - [GitBook README](../README.md)
+This repo is split into folders - with each folder being a seperate category of documentation.

+You can browse the folders to view the pages within each category.

-- Some pages may not display correctly on GitHub, be sure to check the corresponding on GitBook.
+Please Note: Some pages may not display correctly on GitHub, be sure to check the corresponding on GitBook.